 FLAVOR FEST, May; A three-day festival celebrating Stockton's diverse cultures with delicious food, crafts and makers, and a variety of music, dance, arts and more!
 Hosted by Visit Stockton.
 209.938.1555 or parentsbychoice.net

 SUMMER

-MAINSTREET MARKET, May-July, every 2nd and 4th Tuesday of the month; Enjoy food trucks, craft vendors, live music and much much more!
+MAIN STREET MARKET, April-July, Enjoyfood trucks, craft vendors, live music and much much more!
 Hosted by DSA and Parent's by Choice.
 209.478.4554 or parentsbychoice.net